 Types Of Theft Crimes And Property Offenses

 There are a wide variety of theft crimes in Kentucky law, ranging from Class A misdemeanors to Class B felonies.
-Some crimes may involve a taking by physical force, while others involve a taking through deception such as embezzlement or other white collar crimes.
+Some crimes may involve taking by physical force, while others involve taking through deception such as embezzlement or other white collar crimes.

 Why The Value Of Property Is Important

 Whether a theft crime is a felony or misdemeanor in most cases depends upon the value of the property involved.
 (For example, if the property is worth $500 or less, it will most likely be a Class A misdemeanor.)
 Some theft crimes are felonies regardless of the value of the property, such as the theft of a firearm or the theft of drugs or anhydrous ammonia.